 UNH Coding Boot Camp

 Students will benefit from a wide range of career services to be positioned for success through graduation and beyond.
-Services include portfolio reviews, resume and social media profile support, high-impact career events, workshops, mock interviews, one-on-one career coaching, and recruiting advice.
-Students will also have access to a network of boot camp employer partners.
-Graduates will receive a certificate from the University of New Hampshire and will have a portfolio of projects demonstrating a working knowledge of web development.
+Services include portfolio reviews, resume and social media profile support, career content and practice sessions, technical interview training, 1:1 career coaching, soft skills training, and more.
+Graduates will receive a Certificate of Completion from the UNH Professional Development & Training, and will have a portfolio of projects demonstrating a working knowledge of the topics covered throughout the program.

 Recent UNH Coding Boot Camp News